WordPress Permalinks : Beginners Guide

 How to fix common permalink issues

-Here are some popular errors and issues related to permalink structures, and some quick solutions to address them.
+Here are some popular errors and issues related to permalink structures.
+And some quick solutions to address them.

 Erroneous File Permission: Change the .htaccess file to 666.
 This allows you to edit using the WordPress template editor.
-Be warned, though: if you share a particular website with others, they may be able to edit the template on their end as well.

 Permalinks on pages that do not work: New rules should be generated and updated in .htaccess.
+Simply go to Settings-> Permalinks and click Save once again.

-The increase in online visibility is greatly affected by the permalink used for the website.
+The increase in online visibility is greatly affected by the URL used for the website.
 Correct keyword usage incorporated in the permalink is an important factor in helping search engines rank your site better.

 Design themes that make your websites stand apart from the rest.
 Get your dynamic Drag and Drop Theme Builder Software today.Download Now